bitovi/canui/index.md

 Column definitions are provided as a `can.Observe.List` or an array of objects.
 Each object must at least contain:

-- `header` - The table column header HTML content.
+- `header` - The table column header content.
 - `content` - The content to display for this column.
-This can either be an attribute name or a callback in the form of `function(observe, index)` that returns the content or a `can.compute` with computed properties for the current column.
+This can either be an attribute name or a callback in the form of `function(observe, index)` that returns the string content or document fragment or a `can.compute` with computed properties for the current column.

 The following example creates a grid with a column that contains the combined first- and lastname: